jkeefe/newmark-online-investigations/README.md

 Work with your teammates to begin a first draft.
 You must make some demonstrable progress.

 Post a link to your document labeled "In Progress" and your team name in the `#general` Slack channel.

+Due by 5 pm on the Friday prior to the next class.

 # Class 7 • Mar 16